Followers

 End of the Affair...

-Gage remained in America for another year and returned to England not too impressed with his record in Boston.
-In the years that followed, their marriage deteriorated and was marked by estrangement.
-Jersey girl Margaret Gage spent the second half of her life in England, never returning to her land of birth.
-She died at the age of 90 in 1824, surviving her husband by almost 37 years.
+Gage remained in America for another year but returned to England feeling somewhat disappointed with his record in Boston.
+Over the following years, their marriage deteriorated and was marked by estrangement.
+Jersey girl Margaret Gage spent the latter half of her life in England, never going back to her birthplace.
+She died at age 90 in 1824, outliving her husband by nearly 37 years.

 1 comment: